vertec-io/bevy_eventwork/crates/eventwork_client/README.md

 trunk serve --port 8080
 ```

-Open `http://localhost:8080` in your browser!
+Open `http://localhost:8080` in your browser.

 ---